Cost Segregation: Accelerated Depreciation for Real Estate Owners

 Planning failed.

-There are legal ways to unlock usability (depending on facts), such as:
+There are legal ways to make those losses usable (depending on facts), such as:

 - real estate professional status (REPS)